MV Glen Rosa: Construction delays

+At the start of September 2021, installation of the bulbous bow, as well as stern sections, was reported as marking significant progress.

+Further delays in early 2022 saw the delivery date slip to October-December 2023.
+The ship's delivery date was delayed again in September 2022 to the first quarter of 2024.

 Naming

 A public poll was run in August 2023 to choose a name for the vessel, which had previously been referred to as "Hull 802", from a shortlist of Claymore, Glen Cloy and Glen Rosa.
 Glen Rosa was announced as the name on 31 August 2023, having been selected by 52% out of a total vote of nearly 5,000 entries.

-Further delays
+Delays to launch

+As of August 2023, the expected launch date was March 2024, with the vessel due to enter service by the end of 2024.
+By the end of September 2023, however, Ferguson chief executive David Tydeman told the Scottish Government’s Net Zero, Energy and Transport Committee that MV Glen Rosa had been further delayed and that its completion date had been pushed back from the end of 2024 to the end of May 2025.

 On 10 November 2023, it was announced that the launch date for Glen Rosa had been set as 12 March 2024, but this was later pushed back to 9 April following additional delays to Glen Sannox, which was fitted out at the shipyard's Newark Quay, and had begun sea trials on 13 February.
-She moved 1.3 mi downriver to Inchgreen Quay, Greenock.
-As of November 2024, the expected delivery date was September 2025.
-In May 2025, a further delay to the second quarter of 2026 was announced.